UoA-eResearch/GusFisher/README.md

 A Unity/Vive recreation of the Gus Fisher gallery

-ALTER is a group exhibition that provokes questions about our entagled relations between human and non-human, virtual and real.
+ALTER is a group exhibition that provokes questions about our entangled relations between human and non-human, virtual and real.

 This exhibition includes works by international contemporary artists who critically address the posthuman.
 Referencing biomimetic self,